andersevenrud/dotfiles/.config/nvim/README.md

 ## TODO

-* Signature autocompletion via compe is not fully working
+* Signature autocompletion is not available in some language servers at this moment
 * LSP Server status in status line (if it's initing, indexing, etc.)

 ## Troubleshooting